 The Council's first Procurement Annual Report was published in October 2018 and reported on the targets set in the Procurement Strategy 2016 to 2018.
 The targets set in the first Procurement Strategy have been reviewed and amended for the Procurement Strategy 2019 to 2021 and for the updated Strategy for 2021 to 2023 and have continued to be reported on in each Procurement Annual Report since 2018.

-The targets for the Procurement Strategy for the period reporting period 2023 to 2028 have been added to and amended in this draft version of the Strategy and will be confrmed in the final version following the period of public consultation over Summer 2023.
+The targets for the Procurement Strategy for the period reporting period 2023 to 2028 have been reviewed for this version of the Strategy.

-Additionally, overall reporting on the six themes noted at section 5 of this Strategy will be reported upon where appropriate via the Procurement Consultative Group and the Council Committee reporting process.
+Additionally, overall reporting on the six themes noted at section 5 of this Strategy and new policy developments will be reviewed by the Procurement Consultative Group outwith the formal Committee process, prior to consideration at the relevant Council Committee.